 City of Vancouver Benefits representative assigned (“Program Manager”)

-2.2.6 City of Vancouver Deputy Finance Director
+2.2.6 City of Vancouver Budget Manager

 Program Manager.
 The person responsible for the management and operation of the Program shall be the Program Manager.
 The Program Manager has the responsibilities conferred by the Resolution, as well as the responsibility to coordinate Governing Board meetings.